 Lechen Zhang

-I'm a graduate student at the Creative Machines Lab at Columbia University, where I am supervised by Professor Hod Lipson.
+I'm a first year Robotics PhD student at MBZUAI.
+Prior to that, I was a graduate research assistant in the Creative Machines Lab at Columbia University under Professor Hod Lipson.

 profile photo hover